SoftIron/sibench/docs/source/best-practices.rst

-A consequence of this approach is that the manager node may need a lot more memory than the driver nodes, because it has to hold the stats of *all* of the driver nodes in memory in order to the merge.
+A consequence of this approach is that the manager node may need a lot more memory than the driver nodes, because it has to hold the stats of *all* of the driver nodes in memory in order to do the merge.

 Unfortunately, some of the Ceph native libraries used by Sibench appear to hold on to data for longer than would seem necessary.
 This can result in large